raycui2011/bike-driving/README.md

 ### Commands

-The following commands will be accepted by the Robot.
+The following commands will be accepted by the Bike.
 Invalid or incomplete commands will be ignored.

 ```